 This exemption is usually pretty clear cut, but it does have two sides to it: the artistic and the learned.

 In order to qualify as any type of artist, you must be given no more than the subject matter of your work.
 That is, if you are told the details of what to draw or write, you will not be exempt.
-As such, highly skilled artitst that work as cartoonist, computer animators, and industrial artist are all entitled to overtime.
+As such, highly skilled artist that work as cartoonists, computer animators, or industrial artists are all entitled to overtime.

 Most people who qualify for the learned side of the exemption hold some type of license to practice -- that is, doctors, lawyers, CPAs, professional engineers, etc. In general, computer programmers do not qualify as professionals under this exemption as there is no requirement for any type of degree in order to enter the profession.

-The State of California does not licensee computer programmers or IT workers, so there is no way that #1 can be met.
-If you do not have a Masters degree or higher, there is no way that #2 can be met.
-If you do have a Masters, the position that you work in must require it.
-That is, if some people in the company do the same job and don’t have a Masters degree, then the position probably does not require it.
+The State of California does not license computer programmers or IT workers, so there is no way that #1 can be met.
+If you do not have a specialized degree in something like Computer Science, there is no way that #2 can be met.
+If you do have a specialized degree, the position that you work in must require it.
+That is, if some people in the company do the same job and don’t have a specialized degree, then the position probably does not require it.
 In addition, your degree must be directly related to the work that you do.
 A Masters in Art History will not exempt you as a computer programmer.
-If you are doing post graduate research for JPL, you might qualify for this exemption, but if you are going normal programming and IT functions you, these task usually do not require an advanced degree.
+If you are doing post graduate research for JPL, you probably qualify for this exemption, but if you are doing normal programming and IT functions you, these task usually do not require an advanced degree.
+A general requirement that you possess a 4 year education or some type of Bachelors Degree will also not be sufficient.
+The requirement is that the degree be specifically related to your work.
+A degree in computer science would be related to computer programming, but a biology degree would probably not.

 The Computer Professional Exemption has recently been amended by the California Legislature.
 As a result, I have moved a complete discussion of it to its own page which can be found here.